frankvlotman/Mail-Content-Automator/README.md

 # Mail-Content-Automator

+Saves time and reduces repetitive work, especially for emails with similar structures or data tables.

+Minimizes manual errors and helps ensure that content is consistently formatted.

+For anyone dealing with frequent email communication, it's a handy tool to streamline the process and increase productivity.

 Allows users to select multiple email recipients, including To & CC fields, with easy selection & confirmation.

 Provides fields for composing an Email Subject, Greeting, and Body, with customizable options.